Resilient Roofing

 HOLIDAY LIGHTING

 As the holiday season approaches, many families are beginning to look for ways to decorate both their yards and homes.
 In San Diego, there are few signs from Mother Nature that it is time to start the decoration process for the winter holidays.
 While there’s no need for shoveling snow off of sidewalks and driveways, the holiday spirit can still be accounted for through the display of hanging holiday lights and decorations.
 Many residents decorate their yards and adorn their houses with festive holiday lights.
-To preserve your peace of mind, physical well-being, and roofing system, there are a few things to remember when it comes time to hang those lights.
+To preserve your peace of mind, physical well-being, and roofing system, there are a few roof-safe ways to hang holiday lights worth remembering when it comes time to hang those lights.

 SAFETY COMES FIRST